-Legal status Α В С D Ε F G Н J К L Μ Ν Р 20. initiative has its own legal status no no no no no no no no no yes yes no no no 21.1 initiative has a host institution yes yes yes yes yes no no no no - - yes yes yes 21.2 initiative is sufficiently independent from host institution yes no no - - - - - - - - yes - - 22. initiative seeks to obtain its own legal status yes no yes - yes no no no no - yes yes - yes
+Legal status Α В С R D E F G Н J K L M N Р 20. initiative has its own legal status no no no yes no no no no no no yes yes no no no 21.1 initiative has a host institution yes yes yes yes yes yes no no no no - 1 yes yes yes 21.2 initiative is sufficiently independent from host institution yes no no - - - - - - - - - yes - - 22. initiative seeks to obtain its own legal status yes no yes - • yes no no no no - yes yes - yes

-- 35. Question 20 shows that the secretariats of two Regional Initiatives have a legal status (either business or non-profit).
+- 35. Question 20 shows that one Regional Ramsar Centre isrecognized as an international institution by its host country since March 2015, and that the professional secretariats of two Regional Initiatives have a legal status (either business or non-profit).
 One of them aims to change this status from a national non-governmental association to the status of a legally recognized international inter-governmental organization.
 22 others are aiming for the same result, anticipating that this would ease their operations, recognition and support by governmental agencies.
 It is suggested to share experiences with these ongoing and future efforts among all initiatives as soon as available, in order to identify ways how to possibly obtain an international legal status. - 36.
 Question 22.1 shows which initiatives are hosted by a national institution.
 The relationship between a Regional Initiative and its possible hosting institution is addressed through Operational Guideline 15 stating that "In order to establish a coordination body or mechanism, key support from a host country, an International Organization Partner (IOP) of the Convention, or a host intergovernmental organization is essential.
 However, when established, the coordination body needs to be able to operate independently and be responsible through its work and reporting to all members that constitute a Regional Initiative (Contracting Parties and other members), not only to the host country or body." and through Operational Guideline 28 stipulating that "Substantial support from a host country is especially important if a coordinating office is to be established.
 This would need a hosting agreement to be signed, in order to provide sufficient independence of operation to the Regional Initiative in terms of staffing, accounting, and fundraising."
 21.2 two initiatives report that they are currently not sufficiently independent from their host institution.
 For others, such conflicts seem not to have arisen yet.
 If asked to do so, the Ramsar Secretariat is willing to assist regional initiatives with the preparation of hosting agreements.